McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 |Mert              |   18 hours|UML Diagram and Requirements Model                        |

 ## File Location
-All files related to Persistence layer is located in the Backend Folder All other files such as user case diagram, UML screenshot and requirements located in Deliverable1
+- All files related to Persistence layer is located in the Backend Folder
+- All other files such as user case diagram, UML screenshot and requirements located in Deliverable 1